GaiaPizzuti/KGE-project/README.md

 This repository contains the project created for the course "Knowledge Graph Engineering" at the University of Trento during the academic year 2024/2025, the title of the project is "International Digital University".
 The project aims to create a knowledge graph that represents the collaborations between universities, in terms of projects, publications and staff.
 In order to achieve this goal the iTelos methodology has been used, which is a methodology divided in different phases whose result is the final knowledge graph.

+> [!NOTE]
+> This page only contains an extract of the actual work performed to achieve the final Knowledge Graph.
+To get a better understanding it is strongly advised to read the full report found in the repository.

 # Phase 1

 In the first phase different aspects of the project are defined:
 - Informal Purpose
 - Domain of Interest